Got Questions? Good.

 After all, they say that corporate politics is a game… Sometimes, when people play stupid games, you have to give them stupid prizes. 😎

 Honestly?
 Yes.
 I knew early on that if I was experiencing this, thousands of other people were too — and most of them didn't have the tools to navigate it strategically.
 So I didn't just document to protect myself.
-I documented because I knew the methodology would eventually become something bigger.
-I played the long game, on purpose, and won.
-The game is the proof.
-The outcome is in the pudding.
+I documented because I knew the patterns I was seeing were bigger than my situation — and that the methodology could eventually help others navigate theirs.

 No — and that's the point.
 I'm someone who learned the system from inside it, documented everything with precision, and won anyway.
 The game and the framework teach pattern recognition and documentation strategy, not legal advice.